uptech/engineering/content/docs/agile-development/kanban/index.md

 top = false
 +++

 We are big believers in Agile methodologies.
-However we don't prescribe to strict Scrum.
+However, we don't prescribe to strict Scrum.
 Instead we use Kanban as we feel it better aligns with the fluidity and agileness necessary with the earlier stage companies we work with.

 ![Example Kanban Board](example-kanban-board.png)